level12/wheelhouse/readme.rst

 concept of a wheelhouse into practice has made managing dependencies for our projects across dev, testing and production environments much, much easier.

-Checkout `Keg`_ to see a project which is using a wheelhouse in conjuction with tox to manage dependencies.
+Checkout `Keg`_ to see a project which is using a wheelhouse in conjunction with tox to manage dependencies.

 .. _Keg: https://github.com/level12/keg